-Woodlands in the Town are comprised primarily of sugar maple, American Beech, Basswood, Red Oak and Red Pine in northern Gibraltar.
+Woodlands in the Town are comprised primarily of sugar maple, yellow birch, American beach, Basswood, red oak and red pine in northern Gibraltar.
 Sugar maple, paper birch, aspen and white cedar are predominant in the area.
 The western and central portions of the Town are composed of smaller stands of the northern hardwood species.
 These woodlands provide an aesthetic and natural purpose, providing habitat to many animals.
 Map 2.12 shows the woodlands, both upland and lowland, within the Town.